-The sole biggest group of mammals is a rodent.
-In fact, the majority of non-flying mammals are rodents.
+The single most significant group of mammals is a rodent.
+The majority of non-flying mammals are rodents.
 There are approximately 1,500 existing species.
 Many people are familiar with mice, rats, hamsters, and guinea pigs, which are usually kept as pets.
 Rodents are one of the most successful mammals across the world.
 They reproduce rapidly, are incredibly adaptable.
 Generally, feed on various sorts of food.
 We, humans, support their survival by providing food, shelter, and warmth.

 Rodents are regularly found all through New Zealand.
-Actually, they are also often transported in containers like by boat, and on trucks.
-A mouse is able to excrete around 40-100 droppings each day.
-While a rat can excrete 20-50 as well as approximately 14 ml of urine.
-Consequently, there are potential threats of illness and sickness just like salmonella.
+They are also often transported in containers like by boat, and on trucks.
+A mouse can excrete around 40-100 droppings each day.
+At the same time, a rat can defecate 20-50 as well as approximately 14 ml of urine.
+Consequently, there are potential threats of illness and sickness, just like salmonella.
 Even in New Zealand, few people die as a result of disease spread by rodents.

 Furthermore, rodents bring about severe destruction of equipment such as furniture and buildings.
-They can also create a potential fire risk by means of chewing through electrical wires.
-As well as plastic insulation.
-In addition, they present an environmental issue by contaminating stock and damaging crops.
-In addition, killing young birds and stealing eggs.
+They can also create a potential fire risk using chewing through electrical wires (as well as plastic insulation).
+Also, they present an environmental issue by contaminating stock and damaging crops.
+Besides, killing young birds and stealing eggs.

-Keep in mind that rodents also carry fleas and fleas may carry worms.
+Keep in mind that rodents also carry fleas and fleas may transmit worms.
 Better keep these pests off your home.

 There may be more than 1500 rodent species throughout the world.
-Just like bacteria, they simply require basic commodities to survive and reproduce.
-The food safety dangers presented by rats in food premises are extremely severe.
+Just like bacteria, they simply require essential commodities to survive and reproduce.
+The food safety dangers presented by rats in food premises are incredibly severe.
 A few of the organisms associated with rodents consist of Listeria and Salmonella.
 Rats even carry the bacteria that cause the diseases.
-Mice, particularly urinate and defecate randomly which can cause considerable health threats to food and non food products alike.
+Mice, mainly urinate and defecate randomly, which can cause considerable health threats to food and non-food products alike.

-Areas affected by mice and rats can lead to really serious dangers to food safety.
-In a few situations can result in imperative closure of affected premises by Environmental Health.
-It is essential to make sure that you have powerful rodent controls.
+Areas affected by mice and rats can lead to severe dangers to food safety.
+In a few situations can result in the immediate closure of affected premises by Environmental Health.
+It is essential to make sure that you have robust rodent controls.
 A few simple standard safety measures can be taken to protect against an infestation.

-Rats are able to climb horizontal and vertical wiring.
+Rats can climb horizontal and vertical wiring.
 They can climb inside vertical pipes which are about 40 mm to 100 mm in diameter.
 They may drop 15 meters with no severe injury.
 Rats can jump horizontally as much as 1.2 meters on a flat surface.
 They can travel in sewers even against considerable current flow.
-They can tread water for about 3 days.
+They can tread water for about three days.